carpentries-incubator/sql-humanities-lesson/_episodes/00-sql-introduction.md

 ## Dataset Description

 The data we will be using is a time-series for the texts collected and encoded by the Text Creation Partnership.
 This is a real dataset.
-We've
-simplified it just a little bit for the workshop, but you can download the [full dataset](http://esapubs.org/archive/ecol/E090/118/) and work with it using exactly the same tools we'll learn about today.

 ## Questions